Acronyms

 - Amiloride + HCTZ

-- ENaC inhibitors do not exert a large diuretic effect, and they have a minimal to null effect on blood pressure
+- ENaC inhibitors do not cause significant diuresis and, therefore, only have a minimal-to-null effect on blood pressure

 - Nephron and diuretics illustration - illustration of the nephron and how diuretics work

-- ENaC inhibitors had no significant effect on blood pressure when added to HCTZ
+- ENaC inhibitors had no significant effect on blood pressure when added to HCTZ.
+The highest doses in the studies were amiloride 5 mg and triamterene 50 mg.
+[1]

 - Summary

-- A small study published in the Canadian Medical Assoc Journal enrolled 266 patients with hypertension
+- The study enrolled 266 patients with hypertension

 Main inclusion criteria